 The course studies the nature and reality of trauma and grief, their on-going impact, and how Yoga Nidra practice provides solace, resilience and self-compassion on the path to post-traumatic growth.
 To offer effective trauma sensitive Yoga Nidra, it is essential to understand how it feels to be traumatised, and how the body, brain and spirit are affected.

-The course endeavours to encourage and enable healthcare professionals and individuals to deepen their understanding of trauma and its consequences, and with this knowledge, how to enable trauma sufferers to heal/reduce the imprint of trauma on all levels through appropriate Yoga Nidra practice.
+The course aim is to enable healthcare professionals and individuals to deepen their understanding of trauma and its consequences, and how to enable trauma sufferers to heal/reduce the imprint of trauma on all levels through appropriate Yoga Nidra practice.

 On successful completion you will be equipped to offer well-informed, effective, safe teaching to those affected by trauma and chronic stress.

-Jane, the author of the course, has experienced significant trauma and loss, both recent and remote.
+Jane, the course author, has experienced significant trauma and loss, both recent and remote.
 She created the course in the hope that it will help others who find themselves floored by devastating trauma and grief.